FileBin/InnoShop/README.md

   docker compose up -d
   ```

+  After site starts you can login as admin (login: admin, password is in file .private/cache.sh)

 * ### Using VSCode (for devs)
   In command pallette choose `Tasks: Run Task` and choose `Start All`